-- severe heroin carvings
+- severe heroin cravings

-In addition to the above symptoms, research on the long-term effects opioid addiction has on the brain have indicated the possibility of brain matter loss.
+In addition to the above symptoms, research on the long-term effects opioid addiction has on the brain has indicated the possibility of brain matter loss.
 Both white and grey matter may be affected, and this can cause changes in decision-making, behavior control and responses to stressful situations.